Concealed behind her veil of calm, the witch, that is the third world war, knocks at the door.

 Now very much in the news, is Asia -2025, a report by defense analysts and experts at the Pentagon that casts China as an empire with expansionist intentions and a persistent competitor of the USA.
 Other scenarios envisaged in it are the rise of India as a major power that could be a “potential partner of choice for the United States and the disintegration of Pakistan after the war with India.
 The words, “The Indian Army moves in to restore order and establish control and an Indian Confederation emerges” also point to the major role that India, a power to reckon with, will play in the times to come

-It is more than two and a half years since the articles appeared in March 2006.
+It is more than ten years since the articles appeared in March 2006.
 Major events on the political scene ever since, or their indication find mention or explanation in the work, be it the war between Israel and Palestine, the increased instances of violence, India’s position in the world or even vis-à-vis China, Pakistan and the USA.

 With war emerging as an inevitable event and technology now at its sophisticated ‘best’, weaponry becomes an essential part of this work because preparatory and protective measures are most effective if the nature and source of disaster is known.
 And so we read about chemical, biological, space and guerilla warfare along with desert and naval warfare.
 This, as is clarified, is to educate and competently face.